 - Big Island Weather in December: Winter returns in earnest in December, but in Hawaii, it’s all relative, and you can still be very lucky and find the weather is on your side.
 There are fewer windy days to blow the clouds away and a higher chance of rain, but it’s also not as hot or humid as in the late fall months.
 The lows are still only 70°F at night, but pack extra layers for evening and early morning outings.
 (Average Max Temperature: 83°F, Average Precipitation 2.8 inches.)

 Big Island Events and Festivals

-Farmer’s Markets: Hilo might have the most famous famer’s market on the island and it’s a popular visit with cruise ship visitors.
+- Farmers Markets: Hilo is arguably the most famous farmers market on the island and is a popular visit with cruise ship visitors.
 But there are dozens more, and they all have a different vibe.
-Waimea has two, one is more produce, the other more food festival, there’s a small town market in Honoka’a that’s very local, and the Kona market offers a fair number of touristy souvenirs.
-They’re all fun, and there’s one happening nearly every day on the island.
+Waimea has two: one is more produce, the other more food festival.
+There’s a small-town market in Honoka’a that’s very local and the Kona market offers a fair number of touristy souvenirs.
+They’re all fun and there’s one happening nearly every day on the island.

 Big Island in January

 - New Year’s Day: It’s a National holiday, so get your basic services like banking and shopping done on the 31st before the shops close.